-The emphasis on characterizing utility solely by the demand behavior it produced became the centerpiece of neoclassical consumer theory, perfected by Eugen Slutsky (1915), John Hicks (1939) and Paul Samuelson (1947), and in its purest statement forming the theory of revealed preference.
+The emphasis on characterizing utility solely in terms of the demand behavior it produced became the centerpiece of neoclassical consumer theory, perfected by Eugen Slutsky (1915), John Hicks (1939) and Paul Samuelson (1947), and in its purest statement forming the theory of revealed preference.
 This was a great logical achievement, but the demands of the analysis also narrowed and stiffened the way economists thought about preferences.
-The domain of utility moved from activities or processes to the commodity vectors that were their consequences.
-Self-interest was defined narrowly to include only personally purchased and consumed goods; the complications of reciprocity and altruism were ignored.
+The cardinal, proto-physiological utility of Bentham and Edgeworth was weakened to an ordinal index of preference.
+The domain of utility moved from activities or processes to the commodity vectors that were the consequence of choice.
+Self-interest was defined narrowly to include only personally purchased and consumed goods; reciprocity and altruism were ignored.
+No allowance was made for ambiguities and uncertainties regarding tastes, budgets, the attributes of goods, or the reliability of transactions.
 The Hicks-Samuelson formulation was fundamentally static, with the consumer making a once-and-for-all utility-maximizing choice of market goods.
-Utility in this static formulation is usually interpreted as the felicity produced by flows of non-durable goods and services from durable goods.
-However, from the time of Fisher's Theory of Interest (Fisher, 1930), there were also neoclassical models of intertemporal utility and the dynamics of choice.
-I will discuss these in more detail in Section IV.4.
+Utility in this formulation is usually interpreted as the felicity produced by flows of non-durable goods and services from durable goods.
+However, from the time of Fisher (1930), there were also neoclassical models of intertemporal utility and the dynamics of choice.
+I will discuss these in more detail in Section VI.5.

-The remainder of this section sets notation with an abbreviated restatement of the core of neoclassical demand analysis and the welfare calculus; more complete statements are given in standard textbook treatments; e.g., Varian (1992, Chap.
+The remainder of this section sets notation with an abbreviated restatement of the core of neoclassical demand analysis; introductory treatments are given in standard textbooks; e.g., Varian (1992, Chap.
 7, 10), Mas-Colell, Whinston, and Green (1995, Chap.
 3E,F,G,I).
-I will use the theory of duality, with indirect utility functions and expenditure functions linked to demands through Roy's identify and Shephard's identity, respectively.
-Major features of these dual functions follow from the envelope theorem, developed by Rudolph Auspitz and Richard Lieben (1889), and applied to consumer theory first by Irving Fisher (1892), and later by Harold Hotelling (1935), Rene Roy (1942), Paul Samuelson (1947), and Lionel McKenzie (1957).
-The full power of dual methods for derivation of demand systems or recovery of utility in econometric applications was not realized until the end of the 1950's, after the circulation of Fenchel's unpublished lecture notes on convexity, and the demonstration by Ron Shephard (1953) of the formal duality of input requirement sets and cost functions.
-I myself was taught by Leonid Hurwicz, John Chipman, Marc Nerlove, and Hirofumi Uzawa how dual methods could be used to develop demand systems and implement econometric models of production and utility; see Hurwicz and Uzawa (1971).
+I will use the theory of duality, with indirect utility functions and expenditure functions linked to demands through Roy's identity and Shephard's identity, respectively.
+Major features of these dual functions follow from the envelope theorem, developed by Rudolph Auspitz and Richard Lieben (1889), and applied to consumer theory first by Irving Fisher (1892), and later by Harold Hotelling (1935), Rene Roy (1942), Paul Samuelson (1947), Lionel McKenzie (1957), and Hirofumi Uzawa (1971).
+The full power of dual methods for derivation of demand systems or recovery of utility in econometric applications was not realized until the end of the 1950's, after the circulation of the unpublished lecture notes on convexity of Fenchel (1953), and the demonstration by Ron Shephard (1953) of the formal duality of input requirement sets and cost functions.

-Let $\mathbf{p} = (p_1,...,p_n)$ denote a market good price vector in a non-negative cone \mathbf{P} and $\mathbf{x} = (x_1,...,x_n)$ denote a corresponding consumption vector in a closed, bounded-below consumption set \mathbf{X} .2 Let \mathbf{Z} denote a set of points \mathbf{z} that describe the consumer's environment, and \mathbf{R} denote a set of points \mathbf{r} that predetermine tastes.
-The reason for introducing \mathbf{z} is as a placeholder for later analysis of attributes of market or non-market goods, and of the consumer's experience, information, and social environment.
-The introduction of \mathbf{r} will facilitate analysis of unobserved taste heterogeneity.
-The arguments (\mathbf{z},\mathbf{r}) are suppressed in most textbook treatments, but are implicit in the neoclassical theory and can be developed to accommodate some important behavioral phenomena.
+Let $\mathbf{p} = (p_1, ..., p_n)$ denote a market good price vector in a positive cone $\mathbf{P} \subseteq \mathbb{R}^n$ and $\mathbf{x} = (x_1, ..., x_n)$ denote a vector of goods and services in a closed, bounded-below consumption set $\mathbf{X} \subseteq \mathbb{R}^n$ .
+Let $\mathbf{Z}$ denote a compact metric space of points $\mathbf{z}$ that are placeholders for later analysis of (1) attributes of market or non-market goods, or (2) the consumer's experience, information, social environment, and predetermined choices.
+For example, $\mathbf{z}$ might characterize a state produced by learning and holdings of durables, or a predetermined location choice that determines the markets that are open to the consumer.
+Let $\mathbf{R}$ denote a compact metric space of points $\mathbf{r}$ interpreted as primitive characteristics of the individual (e.g., genetic endowment) that shape tastes.
+The introduction of $\mathbf{r}$ will facilitate later analysis of unobserved taste heterogeneity.